 Literature shows that it the difficulty in predicting the production and consumption lies in finding the right model (Liu, et al., 2019).
 The results show that there is not 1 definitive model, which is analogous to the findings in the literature.
 The literature also shows that the LSTM holds the most promising results (al A. H., 2020), which also is what the findings indicate.

 To conclude, for predicting production the SVR, MVLR, NN (MLP) were implemented.
 The SVR has the lowest MAE and MSE values.
-However looking at the distributions in the data it can be concluded that the SVR fits the distribution of the data well, however the model does not differentiate much between different datapoints.
+However looking at the distributions in the data it can be concluded that the SVR fits the distribution of the data well.
+However the model does not differentiate much between different datapoints.
 And to conclude predicting consumption, the MVLR has the lowest MSE and MAE values.
 However the LSTM has the lowest MAPE value, which means the lowest percental difference between the values.
 Therefore it can be concluded that the MVLR has the best global performance, while the LSTM has better hourly predictions than the MVLR.
 This is also supported by the distributions of prediction and actual values.

 To sum up, the evaluation metrics show that the SVR is most suitable for predicting the production.
 While MVLR is most suitable for predicting consumption.
 However both models contain negative values, which suggests that these models do not differentiate between datapoints.
 While the LSTM does differentiates best between datapoints.
 The literature shows and the current findings indicate that the LSTM is the most promising.
 However more research is needed to make a sound conclusion.